 Our campus leadership would like to officially welcome you to the IVC family!
 We'll also go over today's program, and you'll hear from a panel of current IVC students as they answer the most frequently asked questions from new students.

 An opportunity to learn what each academic program has to offer.
-Each presentation is about one-hour.
-Please attend only ONE presentation from the following:
+Please select ONE presentation to attend.

 The Arts

 Made up of some of the finest artists, educators, and individuals ever assembled in one place, the School of the Arts epitomizes excellence in all the arts.
 Although the curriculum may appear traditional in its focus, there is much room and appreciation for creativity and self-directed study.
-Whether your interest lies in Dance, Music, Speech, Theatre, or the Visual Arts there is a place for you at Irvine Valley College.
+Whether your interest lies in dance, music, speech, theater, or the visual arts, there is a place for you at Irvine Valley College.
 Here at IVC, an understanding of the arts is viewed as essential to understanding what makes us human.

 Business Sciences